DeLoooping/De.Loooping.Templates/README.md

 }
 ```

-If you need to add types, references or usings on the `TemplateBuilder`:
+If you need to add types, references or usings to the `TemplateBuilder`:
 ```C#
 public void Configure(ConfigurationManager configuration) {